 - Pharmacy or Big Box Store

-Shipping your film to a mail-order lab to be processed and scanned is the most convenient choice if you are just beginning to use film.
-If you consistently shoot film, this could be a disadvantage due to the fact that it can get very expensive.
+Shipping film to a mail-order photo lab to be processed and scanned is the easiest choice if you’re just getting started shooting film.
+If you frequently use film, this could be a disadvantage since it can get pricey.

 Bulk Loading Film

-Another thing to keep in mind is that you are only going to be able to buy 100' rolls of black & white film.
-This is in part because black and white film is less difficult and more cost-effective to process yourself.
+Bear in mind that you are going to be limited to bulk rolls of black & white film.
+This is because black and white film is easier and cheaper to develop at home.

 Home Developing and Scanning

 All film can be processed by hand.
-In fact, it's a good method to cut costs so you can shoot more film with your Nikon Nikkorex F.
+It’s a good method to save money so that you can use more film with your Nikon Nikkorex F.

-Black & white film is by far the least complicated to develop.
-Temperature and development times are not as imperative to do correctly with black & white films as time and temperatures are for slide or color negative.
+Black & white film is by far the easiest to develop.
+Temperature and time are not as important to get correct with black & white film as temperatures and time are for color negative or transparency film.